Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

-\texttt{gate-pairwise} is a flat search algorithm.
-Thus, if $m$ is extremely large, it can take long for the search to output the top-$k$ experts.
-Hence, we also propose a hierarchical search based gating function, allowing the search for the top-$k$ experts to run faster on average when $m$ is large. \texttt{gate-cluster} (Algorithm~\ref{alg:cluster}) adds an additional offline step---instead of simply computing vectors for each of the $m$ domains (Line 1-2), we cluster these vectors into $s$ clusters of similar domains $D = \{C_0$ ... $C_s\}$, where $\bigcap_{j = 0}^{s} C_j = \phi$ and $\bigcup_{j = 0}^{s} C_j = D$ (Line 3).
-During inference, the \texttt{gate} function again obtains the user's sample text vector $\pmb{v^{\prime}}$.
-We then find the cosine similarity between the $\pmb{v^{\prime}}$ and every cluster center $C_j$ to find the closest cluster with at least one accessible domain (Line 5).
-Within this closest cluster, we compute pairwise cosine similarity between each accessible vector in the cluster $C_i$ and the $\pmb{v^{\prime}}$ to get a list of cosine similarities $\bigcup_{n \in C_i \cap a_i}\{\varphi_n\}$ (Line 6).
-We adjust the cosine similarity scores using the \texttt{score} function (discussed below), and pick the experts with the top-$k$ adjusted scores for ensembling (Line 8).
+The \texttt{gate-cluster} function (Algorithm~\ref{alg:cluster}) is a more efficient alternative than \texttt{gate-pairwise} which performs a linear search over $m$ domains and scales poorly with a large $m$.
+Instead, \texttt{gate-cluster} introduces a hierarchical search, being more suitable when $m$ is large.
+During the offline phase, \texttt{gate-cluster} clusters the domain vectors into $s$ clusters of similar domains $D = \{C_0$ ... $C_s\}$, where $\bigcap_{j = 0}^{s} C_j = \phi$ and $\bigcup_{j = 0}^{s} C_j = D$ (Line 3).
+During inference, the \texttt{gate} function first computes the centers $c_1$ ... $c_s$ of each cluster based on the accessible domains (Line 5).
+These cluster centers are then used to calculate the cosine similarity with the sample text vector $\pmb{v^{\prime}}$ to find the closest cluster with at least one accessible domain (Line 6).
+While the clusters themselves are allocated offline, the cluster centers for each of the clusters need to be computed online to ensure that inaccessible domains do not influence the closest cluster selection.
+Within this closest cluster $C_i$, we compute the pairwise cosine similarity between $\pmb{v^{\prime}}$ and each accessible domain vector in the cluster $C_i$ to get a list of scores $\bigcup_{n \in C_i \cap a_i}\{\varphi_n\}$ (Line 7).
+We again adjust the scores using the \texttt{score} function and pick $k$ experts with the highest scores (Line 9).